Quick info: Can I get retroactive child support?

 Florida Statutes Regarding Child Support and Retroactive Child Support

 Under Florida statute 61.30, child support is determined after considering all relevant factors.
-These factors include the age of the child, the needs of the child, the standard of living the child was accustomed to prior to the separation of the parents and the financial ability and status of each parent.
-Presumably, once all the financial information of each parent is put into the calculations, the judge is not allowed to vary from the resulting amount more than 5 percent without a written finding which explains why the guideline amount would be unfair or unjust.
+These factors include the age of the child, the needs of the child, the standard of living the child was accustomed to prior to the separation of the parents, and the financial ability and status of each parent.
+Presumably, once all the financial information of each parent is put into the calculations, the judge is not allowed to vary the resulting amount by more than 5 percent without a written finding which explains why the guideline amount would be unfair or unjust.
 Under this statute, income for the parents is determined based on:

 - Salary and wages;

-- Overtime, tips, commissions, bonuses or allowances;
+- Overtime, tips, commissions, bonuses, or allowances;

 - Business income from a partnership, an independent contract, self-employment or a close corporation (Business income equals gross income minus expenses);